alto-wg/draft-alto-pv/introduction.md

-Despite the benefits, ISPs are not likely to expose details on their network paths: first for the sake of confidentiality, second because it may result in an increase in volume and computation overhead, and last because it is difficult for ISPs to figure out what information and what details an application needs.
+Despite the benefits, ISPs are not likely to expose details on their network paths: first for the sake of confidentiality, second because it may increase volume and computation overhead, and last because it is difficult for ISPs to figure out what information and what details an application needs.
 Likewise, applications do not necessarily need all the network path details and are likely not able to understand them.

 Therefore, it is beneficial for both parties if an ALTO server provides ALTO clients with an "abstract network state" that provides the necessary details to